 When we backtest these trading rules, the average gain until the close is 0.00% for both SPY and WTI crude oil.

-What happens when we include the second variable (above or below yesterday’s close)?
+What happens when we include the second variable (open is above or below yesterday’s close)?

-When today’s opening price is higher, SPY rises, on average, 0.06% towaerd the close, while WTI crude oil rises 0.05%.
+When today’s opening price is higher than yesterday’s close, SPY rises, on average, 0.06% toward the close, while WTI crude oil rises 0.05%.

 If we flip (when today’s open is below yesterday’s close), both SPY and WTI drop further toward the close: -0.09% for both.
 The equity curve for WTI looks like this:

 The backtests reveal that the direction of the first minutes of the trading day set the tone for the rest of the day for S&P 500 and crude oil.
 Our backtests were simple and perhaps naive, but we are confident they can be developed further.